Pradumnasaraf/DevOps/Bash-Scripting/README.md

 - `>=` - Greater than or equal to
 - `<=` - Less than or equal to
 - `!=` - Not equal to
+- '-ge' - Greater than or equal to
+- '-le' - Less than or equal to

 #### Boolean Operators